vscode-icons/vscode-icons/README.md

 All of the files will be generated in the `dist` folder.

 ## Change log
-If you want to take a look at our [change log](https://github.com/robertohuertasm/vscode-icons/blob/master/CHANGELOG.md) just click [here](https://github.com/robertohuertasm/vscode-icons/blob/master/CHANGELOG.md).
+You can checkout all our changes in our [change log](https://github.com/robertohuertasm/vscode-icons/blob/master/CHANGELOG.md)

 If you feel that there's some icon missing please report it to the Github repository!